Table of contents

 - Evidence of pattern or predation.

-- A university employee is involved (Federal law requires investigation).
+- A Willamette University employee is involved (Federal law requires investigation).

 - A person under age 18 was a recipient of the unwanted behavior (the university is required to notify law enforcement).